EllarBooher/Syzygy/README.md

 - [volk](https://github.com/zeux/volk.git), for dynamically linking to Vulkan
 - [VulkanMemoryAllocator](https://github.com/GPUOpen-LibrariesAndSDKs/VulkanMemoryAllocator.git), for quickly allocating memory via Vulkan

-CMake is configured with an optional `Shaders` target, for which building calls upon `glslangValidator` to compile all the shaders (with extensions `.frag`, `.vert`, `.comp`) in the [`shaders`](shaders) folders.
-The repo will include the most up-to-date versions of the compiled `.spv` files, so this step is only needed to aid development.

 ## Building

 First clone the repo: